Have you tried Yin yoga yet? If you’re tired and craving energy, or you’re overstimulated with a racing mind, it might just be the answer.

-Yin Yoga works on the Yin tissues - also known as the connective tissues.
-Connective tissue responds best to a slow, steady load.
-Yin Yoga poses are held for around 5 minutes in a class.
-If you gently stretch connective tissue by holding a yin pose for a long time in this way, the body will respond by making them a little longer and stronger—which is exactly what you want.
+Yin Yoga works on the yin tissues - also known as the connective tissues.
+Connective tissue responds best to a slow, steady load which is why we hold the poses for longer.
+If you gently stretch connective tissue by holding a yin pose for a long time in this way, the body will respond by making it a little longer and stronger - which is exactly what you want.
 Remember the principle of exercise is to stress the tissue so the body will respond by strengthening it.

-Different Yin Yoga poses stimulate and remove blocks in the myofascial meridians in the body.
+Different Yin Yoga poses stimulate and remove blockages in the myofascial meridians in the body.
 This has the effect of balancing the body’s internal organs and systems.

 Yin Yoga and the mind

 Becoming still in a pose and staying for a while, creates those gaps that I was talking about earlier.
-Keeping the gaps empty creates the space, for anything that wants to, to come up.
+Keeping the gaps empty creates the space for anything that wants to come up.
 For example, feelings of anxiety, feelings of happiness or sadness, boredom.
-Anything you suppress with all the on-the-go business in your life.
-Finally you take time out to allow for any of those feelings to be there.
-Emotions, thoughts, feelings we have kept in the shadow.
+Anything you suppress with all the on-the-go busyness in your life.
+Finally, you take time out to allow for any of those feelings to be there.
+Emotions, thoughts, feelings we have kept in the shadows.